 How Much Meat is There on a Whole Chicken?

-This information is based on average weights and assuming that the bone and skin account for around 60% of the overall weight of a whole chicken.
+This information is based on average weights and assumes that the bone and skin account for around 60% of the overall weight of a whole chicken.

 Please note, weights will differ slightly between each chicken depending on the size and other factors such as age.